silentstranger5/blog/content/posts/obj/parsing-obj-file-part-2.md

 char *key = strtok(s, " ");
 ```

 Now we need to know the number of elements in the `objkeys` array.
 You can type it by hand, but there is a better method.
 In contrast to pointers that only represent an address and always have a fixed size, arrays represent an entire region of memory and their size is equal to the amount of space that their elements occupy.
-This enables us to calculate several elements in an array like so:
+This enables us to calculate the number of elements in an array like so:

 ```c
 size_t nkeys = sizeof(objkeys) / sizeof(char *);